OpenTTD/OpenTTD/readme.txt

 See http://www.openttd.org/development for up-to-date information.

-The use of the online Translator service, located at http://translator2.openttd.org/, is highly encouraged.
-For a username/password combo you should contact the development team, either by mail, IRC or the forums.
-The system is straightforward to use, and if you have any problems, read the online help located there.
+The use of the online Translator service, located at http://translator.openttd.org/, is highly encouraged.
+For getting an account simply follow the guidelines in the FAQ of the translator website.

 If for some reason the website is down for a longer period of time, the information below might be of help.